BADR can save you up to £100,000 in tax - it is our job to look into what you can do.

-Entrepreneurs’ relief will reduce the rate of tax payable on gains made on shares to 10%.
+Business Asset Disposal Relief reduces the rate of capital gains tax on shares to 10%.
 This makes the UK a tax haven for entrepreneurs.

 If you have any queries please do telephone us.
 We are always happy to provide a quote.

 Reasons for deciding to work with us

 - Our specialist tax solicitors can review your position and let you know where you stand.
-In some cases we can recommend changes to bring you within the requirements for Business Assets Disposal Relief (ER).
+In some cases we can recommend changes to bring you within the requirements for Business Assets Disposal Relief.

 - We specialise in dealing with unquoted shares in private companies and over the years have amassed a strong track record of success stories.

 - We can deal with the tax issues and the legal review or drafting of relevant documentation for Business Asset Disposal Relief – this cuts down on multiple advisors.

-- We are strong negotiators if the need arises.
+- We are strong negotiators with HMRC if the need arises.

 You will benefit from Business Assets Disposal Relief (ER) if:

 - The company, or the holding company of a trading group, is trading;

 - You have been, for at least two years, an officer, director or employee of the company or a group company; and

 - In your capacity as shareholder you have held for two years, 5% or more of nominal issued issued share capital and 5% of voting share capital.
 Some tax payers trip up on this point and it is the area where we particularly recommend care is taken.